Mental & Emotional Health Resources

-CMU’s Aetna Student Health Plan covers outpatient counseling in full (no copay, no deductible) and has no session limit (you can go for as long as you want/need and will not have to pay anything for services).
+CMU’s Aetna Student Health Insurance covers in-network outpatient counseling in full (no copay, no deductible) and has no session limit (you can go for as long as you want/need and will not have to pay anything for services).
 Please confirm that your chosen provider is in-network with Aetna when making your first appointment.
 Learn more about the Student Health Insurance plan.

 For other health insurances, call the number on the back of your insurance card or access your insurance carrier’s website to do your own Find a Provider Search.
 You can also search using Psychology Today and filter by insurance.
 If you receive a long list of providers and need help picking one, CaPS is happy to help you.